brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 ::: notes
 - And in our case that often made sense
-- If our offering was not much better than what they already had
+- If our offering was not much better than what they already had, this was a loss.
 - Especially considering the work needed to migrate
 - Big reason for low hanging fruit
 :::